YanFrenkalkh/webScrapingNameCollecting/README.md

     4.Save the names to a file.

 # The project uses the following Python libraries:
+    ::marker

-    requests for making HTTP requests to Wikipedia.
+    <code>requests</code> for making HTTP requests to Wikipedia.
     BeautifulSoup for parsing the HTML content of Wikipedia pages. json used to parse JSON data.
     tqdm library is used to display a progress bar. pandas library used to work with dataframes.